 Brand Strengthening

-Now more than ever, an organization has to understand and manage its brand.
 We begin by developing an understanding of audiences and stakeholders along with organizational goals, ultimately building out a brand strategy with our clients.
-All appropriate approaches are on the table – everything from major gift and planned giving programs to digital marketing, membership or supporter programs, media relations, publications, merchandise and social media initiatives.
-Ultimately, we work closely with staff to craft approaches that utilize and integrate the best of old and new, aligning strategy and structure for maximum impact.
+Effective brands position the organization to break through the noise, clarify an organization’s purpose and commitment to the world, and tell stories that lift up constituent voices and experiences to make the case for change.
+A cohesive brand offers clarity and consistency across all aspects of the organization – everything from major gift and planned giving programs to digital marketing, membership or supporter programs, media relations, publications, merchandise and social media initiatives.

 - Brand assessment and strategy